 A: The Notes will initially be offered with maturities ranging from 12 months to 48 months from the date of issuance.
-The interest rates will vary within the predetermined interest rate ranges, as described in this prospectus, but initial annual interest rates are as follows: 7% for 12-month Notes; 9% for 24-month Notes; 5% for 36-month Notes; and 10% for 48-month Notes.
+The interest rates will vary within the predetermined interest rate ranges, as described in this prospectus, but annual interest rates as of the date of this prospectus are as follows: 7% for 12-month Notes; 8% for 24-month Notes; 6% for 36-month Notes; and 10% for 48-month Notes.
 Interest will be calculated based on the actual number of days your Note is outstanding.
 Interest is calculated and compounded monthly based on a 365/366 day year.
 When you make an investment, your rate will be fixed throughout the duration of your investment.